ok-borg/borg/README.md

 - ... under a [] means more lines to display
 - a - in a solution means separate code examples extracted from the same source

+#### State

+Please keep in mind that this is in a really-really early phase.
+Glitches are expected and there are a lot of low hanging fruits I can go after.
+The relevancy of the results, the interface, and the available features in general will be greatly improved in the coming weeks.

 #### Installation

 Just do a `go install`, or if you don't have Go installed there are builds in the build folder - pick one according to your environment.